uchilaka/docs/getting-started/contributing.md

 git checkout master
 git merge upstream/master

-# If there were any new commits, rebase your development branch
+# If there were any new commits, rebase your master branch
 git checkout newfeature
 git rebase master
 ```